Vizio's 2022 TV line launches with refined 4K screens and a variety of price points | CNN Underscored

 Vizio is releasing its 2022 TV models — an update to the company’s D-, M-, V- and P-Series.

-The entry-level D-Series remains bare-boned, while the V-Series is an entry-point for 4K resolution.
-The mid-tier M-Series boasts some higher-end features that will appeal to gamers as the flagship P-Series, with local dimming zones, should bring the most precise content-viewing experience.
+The entry-level D-Series remains bare-boned, while the V-Series is an entry point for 4K resolution.
+The midtier M-Series boasts some higher-end features that will appeal to gamers, and the flagship P-Series, with local dimming zones, should bring the most precise content-viewing experience.

 D-Series

 Vizio’s D-Series isn’t the most exciting, but it is the starting point.
 It’s a basic offering of 720p or 1080p HD TVs.
-For the most part, we recommend making the jump to a 4K TV as you’ll get a longer life out of it and the content will look even better.
-The V-Series, along with the M- and P-Series, offer 4K resolution and upscales lower resolution content.
+For the most part, we recommend making the jump to a 4K TV, as you’ll get a longer life out of it and the content will look even better.
+The V-Series TVs, along with the M- and P-Series, offer 4K resolution and upscale lower-resolution content.
 The same goes for other TV models from TCL, Sony, Samsung and Hisense.

 Don’t expect a jaw-dropping image on the D-Series, though.
 It’s powered by the IQ Processor and will run Vizio’s custom entertainment hub, SmartCast, out of the box.
 In our testing on 2020 and 2021 models, SmartCast isn’t our first pick and can be sluggish at times, but it offers access to many streaming services like Netflix, Hulu, Peacock, Apple TV+ and Amazon Prime Video out of the box.
 Here are the D-Series you can currently order now: